MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-contacts.md

 1. On the command bar, choose **Change Password**.

 1. Complete the [change password steps](#change-password-for-a-contact-from-the-portal-management-app), and the necessary fields will be automatically configured.
-The contact will then be configured to access the portal.
+The contact will then be configured to access the website.

-A portal user can also [register directly](set-authentication-identity.md#sign-up-by-using-a-local-identity-or-external-identity) on the portal, or be sent an [invitation](invite-contacts.md) to register.
+A user can also [register directly](authentication/set-authentication-identity.md#sign-up-by-using-a-local-identity-or-external-identity) on the website, or be sent an [invitation](invite-contacts.md) to register.

-For more information about federated authentication options, see [set authentication identity for a portal](set-authentication-identity.md).
+For more information about federated authentication options, see [Local authentication, registration, and other settings](authentication/set-authentication-identity.md).

 ## Change password for a contact from the Portal Management app